KriedF/Thought-Threads/README.md

 ---

-Created by **Fatima** · Built with 💜 for creative thinkers everywhere.
+Created by **Fatima Kried** · Built with 💜 for creative thinkers everywhere.